 While there is nothing quite like those original cheesy garlic rolls from The Pizza Cookery, these are a pretty darn good knockoff.
 Give them a try.

-Roll Up the Dough
+Roll the Dough into a Log

-The key to these cheese garlic rolls is that the cheese and butter is actually rolled up into the dough, much like a cinnamon roll.
-That is how The Pizza Cookery made them and that's why there is cheese in every bite.
+The key to these cheesy garlic rolls is that the cheese and butter is actually rolled up into the dough, much like a cinnamon roll.
+This is how The Pizza Cookery made them and that's why there is cheese in every bite.
 Roll the dough into a big rectangle, brush it with butter, sprinkle it with cheese, and roll it up.
 No need to seal the edge.

 Bake at 400˚F